|Degree:||Master of Science (MSc)|

-Students in the MSc in Computer Engineering can specialise in relevant fields of study connected with system and instrument development involving software, hardware, and communication technology.
+MSc in Computer Engineering students can specialise in relevant fields of study connected with: system and instrument development involving software, hardware, artificial intelligence, and communication technology.

-Depending on your chosen specialisation, upon completion of the degree you will be awarded the title of either Master of Science in Engineering (Computer Engineering) or Master of Science and Technology (Computer Engineering).
+After completing the programme, you will be awarded the title of Master of Science in Engineering (Computer Engineering).

 At Aarhus University, you will be in close contact with lecturers and researchers in a way that is rarely experienced at other universities.
-The academic staff are readily accessible if you need clarification of the course material.
-Part of the teaching is in the form of lectures that introduce new angles on the course material, and theoretical and practical exercises take place in small groups in which issues are studied in depth.
+The academic staff here are readily accessible if you need clarification of the course material or guidance on project work.
+Teaching takes place both in the form of lectures that introduce new angles on the course material, and through theoretical and practical exercises which often occur in smaller groups in which the students can study the topics in depth.

-At Aarhus University you will be part of an extensive engineering environment with more than 3,000 engineering students.
-So you will have ample opportunity to get involved in both academic and social student associations with your fellow students.
+At Aarhus University you will be part of an extensive engineering environment with more than 3,000 engineering students, so you will have plenty of opportunities to get involved in both academic and social student associations with your fellow students!

 The MSc in Computer Engineering prepares students for the national and international job market.
-Our graduates have found jobs across a range of fields and institutions.
-There is considerable demand for IT graduates in areas such as instrument development engineering.
+Our graduates have found jobs across a wide range of fields and institutions.
+There is considerable demand for Computer Engineering graduates in Denmark and globally.
 Many graduates are working as software architects or developers of large instruments and systems, or have become software developers or project managers for large IT systems.

-Companies demand graduates with considerable theoretical depth and analytical working methods.
-You learn to combine the theoretically strong knowledge of a computer scientist with the more practically oriented and innovative approach of an engineer, so that you are well equipped to meet the needs of the job market.
+Companies are looking for graduates with both considerable theoretical knowledge and a good grasp of analytical working methods.
+During this programme you will learn to combine theory with a practical engineering approach, so that you are well equipped to meet the needs of the job market.